Robert V. Whitlow: Military service

 Whitlow served in the Second World War and saw aerial combat, initially as a B-24 Liberator pilot with the 458th Bombardment Group.
 He later piloted P-51 Mustangs on reconnaissance missions with the Eighth Air Force Scouting Group.
-In 1944, The Los Angeles Times reported on one of his aerial engagements in which he shot down a German Focke-Wulf 190 fighter.
+In 1944, The Los Angeles Times reported on one of his aerial engagements in which he shot down a German Focke-Wulf Fw 190 fighter.
 All told, he logged 550 combat hours over the course of one bomber and three fighter tours, and destroyed eight enemy aircraft.
 Whitlow received the Silver Star, four Distinguished Flying Crosses, and eight Air Medals.

 In the late 1940s, Major Whitlow served as an assistant coach for the Army football team at the United States Military Academy.
 In 1947, while assigned to the Air Staff at the Pentagon, Whitlow was selected for an officer exchange with the Mexican military academy, El Colegio Militar de Mexico.
 His duties there included coaching the Mexican cadets in football.
 Whitlow guided a Mexican team to victory against an American team from Randolph Air Force Base, which included Doc Blanchard and Arnold Tucker, in a December game he organized in Mexico City called the "Silver Bowl".
 He was awarded the Mérito Militar de Mexico.